-What does it take for a small family-owned business to exist for over one hundred years and four generations?
+What does it take for a small family-owned business to exist for over one hundred years and five generations?
 Determination, courage, ingenuity and a strong work ethic.
 Such is the case with the Tri-Sum Potato Chip Company.
 Back in 1908, J.P.
 Duchesneau, an enterprising entrepreneur, drove his horse drawn wagon on an eight mile route delivering his hand-cooked potato chips to Leominster and Fitchburg establishments.
-Little did he know his creative idea would continue to grow into a four-generation family-owned business that is still going strong today.
+Little did he know his creative idea would continue to grow into a five-generation family-owned business that is still going strong today.

 J.P.'s sons, Ernest and Everett, took over the business in the 1930's and moved the factory to Carter Street.
 At that time the company name was the Leominster Potato Chip Company.
 The company name was changed to "Tri-Sum" after a contest was held by the factory workers to come up with a more creative name.
 For the next forty years, with ever-growing competition, the company expanded its distribution to include the greater New England area, and the people of Leominster and Fitchburg and their surrounding communities developed a strong loyalty to their hometown chip that still exists today.

 In the 1970's, the third generation took the reins after Ernest and Everett's retirement.
 Richard Duchesneau, Everett's son, continued to build on the foundation built by his grandfather.
 Tri-Sum expanded its facility and reputation as a quality snackfood manufacturer and distributor.
 New products were added and their superior quality and consumer appeal helped them grow in popularity.